 The Law – with a range of topics such as how the law relates to consent; abortion; and gender identity.

 We aim to make content relevant to all, with sensitive consideration of sexual orientation and gender identity.
 We are also conscious that the school may have a particularly important role as a place of consistency and safety for some students where they can easily speak to trusted adults, report problems and find support.

-RSE is designed to enable students to live happy and successful lives.
+Finally it is important to say that RSE is not about the promotion of sexual activity.
 Research shows that teaching young people about sex does not encourage experimentation.
-It also shows that they are more likely to delay starting to have sex, and are more likely to protect themselves when they do.
+Indeed it shows that they are more likely to delay starting to have sex, and are more likely to protect themselves when they do.
 Nevertheless parents have the right to withdraw their children from the non-statutory components of RSE.
-(Those parts of SRE which are delivered as part of the national curriculum for Science are compulsory.
+(Those parts of RSE which are delivered as part of the national curriculum for Science are compulsory.)
 Requests for withdrawal should be put in writing and addressed to the headteacher.